TheTimidShade/TTS-Emission/README.md

 ```

 <br/>**tts_emission_fnc_psyEffect**
-Plays a 'Psy' style effect on the player's screen.
+Typo in the function name that I may fix in the future.
+Plays a 'psi' style effect on the player's screen.
 This can be quite nauseating since the effect is quite intense, use in moderation.
 Used internally when a player is knocked out by the emission.
 Must be executed locally on the player's machine you want the effect to play on.
 ```
 Parameters:
   NONE